momentum-mod/blog/content/posts/changelog/0.10.0/index.md

 - The website dashboard has been upgraded with a new look and no longer requires logging in to view leaderboards.
 - Improved the backend's ability to handle traffic.

+## Gamemodes
+- Added the following new gamemodes:
+	- Half-Life Bhop
+ 	- Counter-Strike 1.6 Climb
+  	- Defrag VQ3: Default movement settings from Quake 3 Arena
+  	- Vintage: Reminiscent of Quake 1 movement, with some adjustments for faster paced gameplay
+- Defrag changes:
+ 	- Added overbounce zones.
+These zones allow the player to overbounce while inside of their volume.

+## Porting Tools
+### Lumper
+Lumper is an open source program used for modifying various lumps in Source engine's BSP files.
+It can be used to make changes to entities, replace texture assets, apply Stripper configs, and review maps.
+For more information, check [Lumper's GitHub page](https://github.com/momentum-mod/lumper).

+### Entity Tools
+Entity Tools can be enabled using the `devui_show entitytools` console command.
+These are in-game tools used to make adjustments to entities to improve gameplay and promote competitive integrity according to Momentum Mod’s standards.
+The following tools are currently available for modifying in-game entities:
+- Teleport Velocity Mode: Change the velocity mode applied to players arriving at a teleport destination.
+This is mainly used for adding drop teleports to staged surf maps.
+- Landmark Teleports: Fixes issues with incorrect landmark destination angles.
+- Boost Triggers: Convert boost triggers to more consistent and less exploitable versions.
+- Gravity Triggers: Add persistent gravity to trigger_gravity entities used on pre-CS:GO maps.
+- Model Scale Fix: Fix the scale of props that use the `modelscale` KV on pre-CS:GO maps.
+- Bhop Block Fix: Converts legacy func_door and func_button bhop platforms to func_bhop.

+### BSP Convert
+BSP Convert is an open source command line interface tool for converting maps from Quake 3 into Strata engine.
+The main advantage of this tool is that it preserves lightmap data across engines, which is normally lost during decompilation.
+It also automates the vast majority of the porting process, reducing the time it takes to port maps from hours of manual effort to seconds with one command.
+For more information on the project, check [BSP Convert's GitHub page](https://github.com/momentum-mod/bspconvert).

 ## Miscellaneous
 - The entire official map list is now cached locally, enabling the map selector to update instantly as you type or change filters.
 - Added roaming lobbies, which automatically connect you to players playing the same map as you (toggle with the `mom_lobby_roaming` ConVar).